oskardudycz/event-driven.io/content/posts/2023-10-27--women_in_it/index.en.md

 Some time ago, I was running the recruitment process.
 I realised that I didn't get a single woman in the twenty or so job interviews I conducted.
 What's more, I didn't get any female CV either.

 I was invited once to a big conference where the organisers gathered one woman out of about ninety speakers.
+[There were conferences that created fake women profiles to cheat that they care about diversity](https://blog.pragmaticengineer.com/devternity-fake-speakers/).

 Do you already know what I'm getting at?
 What am I wandering around?